Skip menu

 The Cavour Canal

-Flagship of hydraulic engineering at the dawn of the Republic
+Flagship of hydraulic engineering at the dawn of the Unification of Italy.

 The Cavour Canal is an 83-km-long artificial canal.
 It starts in Chivasso, in the province of Turin, where you can visit (on request only) the imposing inlet for the waters of the river Po.
 The inlet, 40 metres wide at the bottom, is completely paved with cobblestones, concrete and stone slabs.
 Not far away, an imposing building houses the sluice gates used to regulate the flow of water.
 The canal ends at Galliate, in the province of Novara, where it flows into the Ticino river, a tributary of the Po.